TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 The prerender rendering stage is followed by other lifecycle stages which "hydrate" it with functionality and rerender.
-When we provide elements like an edit form with a post, the post will work in the prerender phase giving us our NoJS functionality if there are no further phases.
+When we provide elements like an *EditForm* with a post, the post will work in the prerender phase giving us our NoJS functionality if there are no further phases.
 When the component is hydrated and a service/event is applied to the form this functionality overrides the post.
 This means we can avoid having a seperate NoJS element and an interactive element.
 This approach is what we would hope to acheive we all elements.